 Just being in an Aman will put anyone in a state of peace (no surprise that Amanpuri means place of peace).
 The incredibly luxurious, boutique resorts are known for the incredible locations and hospitality recently rolled out their extensive and highly bespoke wellness programmes that tackle concerns like weight management and fitness.
 For urbanites, sessions with master of destress Anamai Apaiso are a must.
-Singapore Tatler has an exclusive preview of the wellness programme—so watch this space for the full review.
+We were the first to preview their wellness programme.

 Como Shambhala Estate in Bali, Indonesia

 The flagship property of Christina Ong’s highly-successful family of resorts, Como Shambhala Estate is a health retreat with two award-winning restaurants (Kudus House and Glow) and six key wellness programmes.
 There are specialists in Ayurveda, reflexology, yoga, Pilates, oriental medicine, aqua circuit training in the Vitality Pool and TRX (total body resistance training) amongst others.

 Tatler Tip: Get a water blessing at The Source, an ancient spring of holy water on the property.

 Opened in 1995, Chiva Som is the great dame of wellness resorts; they’ve been around before wellness was a buzzword.
 In fact, they are a registered hospital but dressed up as a contemporary, welcoming spa retreat that has an extensive list of wellness services.
 Besides the standard detox and destress options, every conceivable form of treatment is available too: there are holistic treatments available for more specific needs, such a cranial relief for life-disrupting headaches, post-cancer recuperation; even a medical wing that specialises in aesthetic medicine.